bryanmylee/bryanmylee.github.io/src/routes/projects/svelte-popperjs/index.md

   <img src={logo} alt={projectName} class="mx-auto max-h-48">

   <div class="px-3 py-1 card leading-8">
-    Popper is a positioning library that accounts for the viewport, and adjusts the position in an efficient and simple way.
-Popper is commonly used for **tooltips** and **popups**, but it can also be used for any dynamic container that needs to adjust its position on screen.
+    Popper is a positioning tool that floats UI elements near any target element.
+It is commonly used for **tooltips**, but can also be used for **popovers**, **drop-downs**, and more.
   </div>

   <div class="px-3 py-1 card leading-8">
-    When trying to integrate Popper with Svelte, I noticed that the existing solutions were quite lacking.
-The official wrapper used a wrapper component and many element bindings &mdash; `bind:this`, which pollutes the component's `script` tag with element references.
+    I noticed that the existing integrations between Popper and Svelte were quite lacking.
+The official wrapper uses wrapper components and many element bindings, which pollutes the component's `script` tag with element references.
   </div>

   <div class="px-3 py-1 card leading-8">
-    I realized that it could be done better, with [Svelte Actions](https://svelte.dev/tutorial/actions)!
+    I realized that it could be done better with [Svelte Actions](https://svelte.dev/tutorial/actions)!
 With `svelte-popperjs`,
     using Popper becomes clean and concise.
   </div>